AdnaneX/smaterial/README.md

     - Add default styles for various elements (eg. buttons, slider)
     - Add support for IE and FireFox
     - Add Hammer.js for a better mobile experience(Optional)
+    - Less options in settings file.
+Only important options.
+All other "options" only in the same file at the top after comment before styling
 - Appbar
     - Add "more menu" styling
     - Add "more menu" functions